thinkdata-works/api-docs/source/includes/catalog.md

 - **GetOrganizationMember** - Get a member by user id.
 Useful to query the permission of the Organization Member.
 - **UpdateOrganizationMember** - Update a member's permission.
+- **RemoveOrganizationMember** - Remove a member from the organization.

 ```ruby
 member = {organization_id: 'org-1', user_id: 'u-1', permission: 1}